An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels: Material and methods

-As illustrated in Figure \ref{fig:refinement_methodology}B, after training, the network is applied to the test set in order to generate a set of label images $L_{se}$.
-From $L_{se}$ we calculate the average tortuosity value of each image using the methodology described in Section \ref{sec:tortuosity}.
-The set of calculated values is represented as $T_{se}$.
-For the network specialized on tortuous blood vessels, we represent the obtained labels as $L_{te}$ and average tortuosity values as $T_{te}$.
+As illustrated in Figure \ref{fig:refinement_methodology}B, after training, the network is applied to the test set in order to generate a set of label images $L_{ns}$, where $ns$ stands for \emph{non-tortuous specialized}.
+From $L_{ns}$, we calculate the average tortuosity value of each image using the methodology described in Section \ref{sec:tortuosity}.
+The set of calculated tortuosity values is represented as $T_{ns}$.
+For the network specialized on tortuous blood vessels, we represent the obtained labels as $L_{ts}$ and average tortuosity values as $T_{ts}$, where $ts$ stands for \emph{tortuous specialized}.

-\subsection{Fine-tuning an off-the-shelf network for blood vessel morphometry}
+\subsection{Fine-Tuning an Off-The-Shelf Network for Blood Vessel Morphometry}

 The second part of our analysis consists in implementing the process illustrated in Figure~\ref{fig:motivation}B. Thus, the networks trained using the procedure described in the previous section are fine-tuned to a new dataset.
-The approach used for fine-tuning the networks is illustrated in Figure~\ref{fig:refinement_methodology}C).
-The figure shows the approach for the network specialized in non-tortuous blood vessels, but the procedure is identical for the other network.
+The approach used for fine-tuning the networks is illustrated in Figure~\ref{fig:refinement_methodology}C. The figure shows the methodology for the network specialized in non-tortuous blood vessels, but the procedure is identical for the other network.
 As depicted in the figure, the network is fine-tuned using a subset of the tortuous training set.
 The fine-tuning is done for 15 epochs.
 Moreover, we use the same methodology and hyperparameters employed when creating the specialized networks.

 The fine-tuned network is then applied to the test data of the tortuous vessel dataset (Figure~\ref{fig:refinement_methodology}D).
-A new set of labels $L_{tr}$ and average tortuosity values $T_{tr}$ are generated.
-As mentioned above, this refinement procedure is also performed for the network specialized in tortuous blood vessels.
-In this case, we represent the new set of labels as $L_{sr}$ and average tortuosity as $T_{sr}$.
+A new set of labels $L_{tf}$ and average tortuosity values $T_{tf}$ are generated. $tf$ stands for \emph{tortuous fine-tuned}.
+As mentioned above, this fine-tuning procedure is also performed for the network specialized in tortuous blood vessels.
+In this case, we represent the new set of labels as $L_{nf}$ and average tortuosity as $T_{nf}$, where $nf$ stands for \emph{non-tortuous fine-tuned}.

-\subsection{Quantifying morphometry biases}
+\subsection{Quantifying Morphometry Biases}